-Due to its simple design and quantity production, this air-cooled engine sold for approximately one half the price of its water-cooled competitors and was lighter, more streamlined, and trouble-free than most of them.
+The Kemp Machine Works of Muncie, Indiana built several types of air-cooled engines for airplanes, motorcycles, ice boats, and air-drives for boats.
+Due to its simple design and quantity production, this engine sold for approximately one half the price of its water-cooled competitors, and was lighter, more streamlined, and trouble-free than most of them.

-The early models such as this one, had concentric valves which presented a large valve area, but a complicated design.
+Early models such as this one had concentric valves, which presented a large valve area, but a complicated design.
 Later models were equipped with conventional valves.
 All of the 2-, 4-, and 6-cylinder models had automatic intake valves.

 A Kemp Model D-4 powered Walter Ralston's 1912 biplane.

 Gift of Mrs. L. L. Walker Houston, TX.

 Type: Reciprocating, in-line, 4 cylinders; air-cooled, concentric valves; automatic inlet valve